Dr Zoe Goodwin

 Dr Zoë Goodwin, South American Biodiversity Researcher

-I am tropical botanist specialising in the Neotropical flora, in particular I am interested in the savanna and dry forests of Central and South America.
+I am a tropical botanist specialising in the Neotropical flora, in particular I am interested in the savanna and dry forests of Central and South America.

 After my MSc I spent much of my time collecting and identifying plants in the forests and lowland savannas of Belize, Central America.
 During my PhD I investigated the history of tropical taxa through herbarium specimens, and how these herbarium specimens have influenced our understanding of tropical diversity.